Dionne quintuplets: Return to family

+Family struggles

 When the family was reunited, many struggles followed.
 The quintuplets felt distanced from their siblings.
-They struggled to communicate as they spoke French and their siblings preferred English.
+They struggled to communicate as the family spoke French while the quintuplets were brought up in English under Dr. Dafoe.

 Once Oliva received custody, he wanted attention.
 He made police accompany his vehicle as he took the quintuplets out, constantly drawing attention to them and himself.

-While the parents claimed that they wished to integrate the quintuplets into the family, the sisters frequently travelled to perform at various functions, and still dressed identically.
-According to the accounts of the surviving sisters, the parents often treated them at home as a five-part unit, and frequently lectured them about the trouble they had caused the family by existing.
+While the parents claimed that they wished to integrate the quintuplets into the family, the sisters frequently travelled to perform at various functions and still dressed identically.
+According to the accounts of the surviving sisters, the parents often treated them at home as a five-part unit and frequently lectured them about the trouble they had caused the family by existing.
 They claimed physical abuse at the hands of their mother.
-They were unaware for many years that the lavish house, the expensive food, and the series of cars the family enjoyed were paid for with money they themselves had earned, but they were aware that their upbringing meant they would never feel truly part of the large Dionne family, and called their time in the Big House, "the saddest home we ever knew".
+They were unaware for many years that the lavish house, the expensive food, and the series of cars the family enjoyed were paid for with money they themselves had earned, but they were aware that their upbringing meant they would never feel truly part of the large Dionne family and called their time in the Big House, "the saddest home we ever knew".

 In particular, Oliva Dionne was resentful and suspicious of outsiders as a result of his having lost custody of the girls.
 In 1995, the three surviving sisters alleged that their father had sexually abused them during their teenage years.
-Their father violated them.
 He bought liniment claiming it would help with Yvonne's chest cold.
 As a 13-year-old she felt pressured to undress in front of her father.
 Her father rubbed the liniment on her neck, sternum, shoulders, and ribs.
 Then, he turned to Émilie and told her he needed to apply the liniment on her too.
 The quintuplets feared going for car rides with their father and felt the need to dress extra conservatively on these rides because of him.
 Annette wore turtlenecks to prevent her father from violating her.
 During car rides the girls were squished up front with their father as the back seats were in for repair.
 He allegedly French kissed them and put his fingers down their blouses.